Graphs is a tool for viewing statistics on sales and impressions of your products.

 Product recommendation selection

-For each product, we show only one, the highest priority recommendation.
+For each product, we show the highest priority recommendation.

-If you follow the recommendation and your metrics match those of your competitors, the recommendation changes to another one or disappears.
+If you follow the recommendation and your metrics match those of your competitors, the recommendation changes or disappears.

 Recommendation selection logic: